asgaines/glocplot/README.md

 ## Usage

-First download data from Google ([google.com/takeout](https://google.com/takeout)).
+First, download your data from Google ([google.com/takeout](https://google.com/takeout)).
 Ensure the `Location History` app is toggled on and `JSON format` is selected.
 Download and unzip.

-Example ``glocplot -location ~/Downloads/Takeout/Location\ History/Location\ History.json -image `go env GOPATH`/src/github.com/asgaines/glocplot/assets/images/Earth.png``
+Example `glocplot -location=~/Downloads/Takeout/Location\ History/Location\ History.json`

-Output will be written to `result.png` in working directory.
+Output will be written to `result.png` in working directory by default.

 Arguments
-- `location` Path to file with location history data downloaded from Google Takeout (`Location History.json`)
+- `-location` *required* Path to file with location history data downloaded from Google Takeout (`Location History.json`)
-- `image` Path to image on which your location data is plotted.
-A high-res, centered image is provided at `assets/images/Earth.png`
+- `-image` Path to image on which your location data is plotted.
+A high-res, centered image is provided at `./assets/images/Earth.png`
-- `output` Output location.
+- `-output` Output location.
 Defaults to `result.png`
-- `size` Width of points and lines plotted to image.
+- `-size` Width of points and lines plotted to image.
 The smaller the width, the more the detail.
+Default is 1
-- `lines` Whether to display lines connecting location points.
+- `-lines` Whether to display lines connecting location points.
+Default is true. (`-lines=true`/`-lines=false`)

 Open up the image and enjoy!